-Because of building constraints the architect may not be able to provide all one bedroom units.
+Because of building constraints, the architect may not be able to provide all one bedroom units.

-Somewhere in the middle of the building is the elevator, the fire wall and metal fire door which is installed to restrict a fire to one section of the building.
+Somewhere in the middle of the building is the elevator, the firewall and metal fire door which is installed to restrict fire to one section of the building.

-In the simple example the architect is able to create three "one bedroom units" on the left hand side of the building but ends up with a larger unit adjacent to the elevator.
-The same applies to the units to the right of the fire wall.
+In the simple example, the architect can create three "one bedroom units" on the left hand side of the building but ends up with a larger unit adjacent to the elevator.
+The same applies to the units to the right of the firewall.

-If the building is three floors the end result is 36 one bedroom units and 12 two bedroom units.
+If the building is three floors the result is 36 one bedroom units and 12 two bedroom units.

-Deciding on the best unit mix is a trial and error process where the architect develops a number of layouts using various unit mixes and the developer selects to best option from a marketing or sales perspective.
+Deciding on the best unit mix is a trial and error process where the architect develops several layouts using various unit mixes and the developer selects to best option from a marketing or sales perspective.